Union Depot (El Paso): Present

 In addition to Amtrak service, the station is served by Sun Metro local buses at nearby stops.
 There has been intermittent talk of resurrecting streetcar service across the border to Ciudad Juarez since the last trolley rolled in 1974.

-The station's office space are occupied by the Texas Tech College of Architecture, which opened in 2013.
+The station's office space is occupied by the Texas Tech College of Architecture, which opened in 2013.
 Sun Metro was formerly headquartered in the space until it moved in 2014.